danielx-art/fdstruct/README.md

 ## Installation

 _You can run this script without properly installing it on your machine, although this will make it much more convenient.
-If you wish to not install it, see next section._
+If you wish to not install it, see the last section._

+#### **First, you will need to copy the fdstruct.py file in this repo and save it to your computer, and then follow this instructions depending on your operating system:**

 ### Windows